cloudevents/spec/expression-language.md

 The type system contains 3 types:

-- _String_: Sequence of allowable Unicode characters
+- _String_: Sequence of Unicode characters.
-- _Integer_: A signed 32-bit integer
+- _Integer_: A whole number in the range -2,147,483,648 to +2,147,483,647 inclusive.
+This is the range of a signed, 32-bit, twos-complement encoding.
-- _Boolean_: A boolean value of "true" or "false"
+- _Boolean_: A boolean value of "true" or "false".

 The [types defined in the CloudEvents specification][ce-type-system] URI, URI Reference and String are represented as _String_.